webrecorder/browsertrix/frontend/docs/docs/user-guide/getting-started.md

 # Your First Crawl

+Set up your first website or social media page crawl in just a few minutes { .hero-paragraph }

+---

-Let’s set up your first website crawl!
-This guide will walk you through the basic steps for setting up a crawl.
+This guide will walk you through the basic steps for starting a website crawl.

 ## Accessing your dashboard